f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/open-api-protection/Readme.md

 cat next_vars.yml
 ```

-You will see CM address and a list of policies to update:
+You will see CM (Central Manager) address and a list of policies to update:

 ```bash
 central_manager: